Yesterday and Today

 their website, including Dave's Blog and the You Tube links with oral history

 section on Red Mountain

 , one of the area's great resources.
 Consider becoming a supporting

 member -- it is a great value and a worthy historical resource.

 their name to the Birmingham Jefferson Historical Association.
 They

 have been the prime mover for the opening of a Birmingham History Center.
-The museum is located in the historic

 The Spring 2006

 Trains Magazine has a wonderful view of Birmingham industrial railroad

 Fires of Birmingham by Birmingham rail historian Thomas Lawson, Jr.